Neptune (1780 ship): Second Fleet to Australia

+Conditions and treatment on board

+Each male convict was chained and, according to one account, the shackles were the same as those used in the slave trade.
+Most of the male convicts were on the orlop deck and slept in four rows of cabins.
+Three large tubs were used as toilets.
+The female convicts were housed in an upper deck section and were not chained.

-The treatment of convicts aboard Neptune was quite harsh.
+The treatment of convicts aboard Neptune was cruel.
 Convicts suspected of petty theft were flogged to death and most convicts remained chained below decks for the duration of the voyage.
 Scurvy and other diseases were endemic and the food rations were pitiful.
-Neptune had the second highest death rate among all convict voyages.
+Neptune had a death rate of 158 out of 502 or 31%, the second highest death rate among all convict voyages.
+It was later alleged bodies had been carelessly thrown overboard and four were sighted floating on shore near Portsmouth.
+Convicts received short allowances of food and water, with many almost starving to death.

 Neptune returned to Britain on 27 October 1791.

 Trial

 Well after their return to England, on 9 June 1792 Donald Traill and Chief Mate, William Ellerington were privately prosecuted for the murder of an unnamed convict, along with a seaman named Andrew Anderson and a cook named John Joseph.
 After a trial lasting three hours before Sir James Marriott in the Admiralty Court, the jury acquitted both men on all charges "without troubling the Judge to sum up the evidence".
 There were no public prosecutions as public prosecutions in Britain did not exist until 1880.
 Later, the lawyer who brought the charge was struck from the Rolls.